ToolJet/ToolJet/docs/docs/widgets/listview.md

 </div>

-- Now lets create a query and select REST API from the datasource dropdown.
-Chose the `GET` method and enter the API endpoint - `https://reqres.in/api/users?page=1`.
+- Now lets create a query and select the REST API from the datasource dropdown.
+Choose the `GET` method and enter the API endpoint - `https://reqres.in/api/users?page=1`.
 Save this query and fire it.
-Inspect the query results from the left sidebar, you'll see that it resulted the `data` object having array of objects.
+Inspect the query results from the left sidebar, you'll see that it resulted in the `data` object having an array of objects.

 <div style={{textAlign: 'center'}}>